KFYI: The 1960s, 70s and 80s

 In 1964, the sale of KOY to a Pennsylvania real estate firm, Cote Realty, was announced; the deal never went through because of excessive signal overlap with KTUC in Tucson, which Cote already owned.
 In 1967, KOY was instead sold to the Southern Broadcasting Company of Winston-Salem, North Carolina, for $2 million.
 Southern filed to move the transmitter to its present site at the end of 1967 and sold the Camelback land to the Coulter car dealership group.
 Gary Edens became KOY's general manager in 1970 and helped bring Williams back to a part-time role at the station, hosting a taped version of his previous Yours Sincerely program, which would not discuss state government issues.
 In 1973, Southern bought KRFM (95.5 FM), a beautiful music station; however, the two would operate from separate premises until August 1984.

-1973 brought someone else to KOY who would have a long run on the station.
+Also in 1973, KOY brought in a host who would have a long run on the station.
 A format change at KTAR had cost Bill Heywood, that station's morning man, his job.
 He moved to Las Vegas, but Edens wanted him for his station, which happened to have an opening in morning drive.
 Edens flew to Las Vegas and went to Heywood's house in a successful bid to lure him back to Phoenix.
 Heywood grew to be one of the market's most popular radio hosts, being honored in 1975 as "Grand International Air Personality", the top individual honor of the International Radio Programming Forum, and pulled as much as 13 percent of the morning audience.
 The station supplemented its middle-of-the road format, which evolved into adult contemporary, with Heywood and sports.
 In 1983 and 1984, KOY was the broadcast home of the Arizona Wranglers of the United States Football League, though it lost money carrying the nascent team's games.

 Southern Broadcasting merged with Harte-Hanks in 1978.
 Three years later, Edens was appointed president of the company's broadcast division, which was renamed Harte-Hanks Radio and relocated its corporate headquarters from Winston-Salem to Phoenix.
 When Harte-Hanks went private in a leveraged buyout in 1984, the company sought to shed its radio properties, and Edens purchased all nine of its stations—including KOY and the sister FM (then called KQYT)—for $40 million, forming Edens Broadcasting.